 Experienced Charleston Moisture Analysis

 Indoor air with excessive moisture is a major problem in many Charleston homes, and it's also a condition that leads to mold, mildew, and fungal growth.
 Excessive moisture in your Charleston home can also promote termite activity, which will cause hardwood floors to cup and bucks, and it can significantly impact your home's indoor air quality.
-If you've discovered excess moisture in your home, or if you believe moisture is causing one of the aforementioned problems, GLS Engineering can provide you with professional moisture control services.
+If you've discovered excess moisture in your home, or if you believe moisture is causing one of the aforementioned problems, GLS Engineering & Testing can provide you with professional moisture control services.

 After conducting an interview with you to discuss your concerns and learn about the history of your problem, we'll perform an investigation to determine the source (or sources) of you indoor air's excessive moisture.
 Then, we'll help you develop a strategy to effectively manage the problem.